soychriscampos/Viz-DodgersYankees-2024/README.md

 # Viz-DodgersYankees-2024
-A little project to practice with Matplotlib
+The aim of this work is to put the Matplotlib library into practice.